JakubMartinka/karlsruhe2024/README.md

 This is the collection of the [MLatom](https://github.com/dralgroup/mlatom) tutorials for the [CZS Summer school 2024](https://aimat.iti.kit.edu/ml4chem2024.php) in Karlsruhe.
 MLatom is a general purpose software platform for AI-enhanced computational chemistry.

 ## How to run the tutorials
+- not recommended but if you insist: you can run the notebooks on [Google colab](https://drive.google.com/drive/folders/18KMn1LW5pXiqC18MX6OBGE9Fyy0DMbZF?usp=sharing).
-- it is recommended to run the tutorials on the XACS cloud where everything is installed: http://XACScloud.com (registration and basic use is free).
-After the registration, the Jupyter notebooks will be available in your home folder: ``jupyter_examples/karlsruhe2024``.
+- strongly recommended to run the tutorials on the XACS cloud where everything is installed: http://XACScloud.com (registration and basic use is free).
+After the registration, we will give you access to the Jupyter Lab.
+The Jupyter notebooks will be available in your home folder: ``jupyter_examples/karlsruhe2024``.
 Click on 'Jupyter Lab' on the left menu bar, then on 'Launch Server', and finally on 'Connect'.
-- alternatively, you can run the notebooks on [Google colab](https://drive.google.com/drive/folders/18KMn1LW5pXiqC18MX6OBGE9Fyy0DMbZF?usp=sharing).
+- you can also get support on XACS Slack channel: https://join.slack.com/t/xacs-support/shared_invite/zt-1gm1lpn68-pReQhfYGu813eCqwmvdGvA.

 ## Tutorials